geoffreywiseman/maven-notification-center/README.md

 This software is unlicensed.
 See [unlicense.org](http://unlicense.org).

-## warranty and support
+## warranty

 There is none.
 Use it at your own risk.
-If you're having issues, you can reach out to me [on twitter](http://twitter.com/geoffreywiseman).
-I'm not promising anything, but if I can help easily, I probably will.
+I hope it doesn't burn down your hose.

+## support

+This is not a commercial supported project.
+If you're having issues, get in touch (e.g. [twitter](http://twitter.com/geoffreywiseman).
+If I have the time and inclination to help, I will.
+If I can't, it's simple bash scripting, and someone else probably can.